 READSamson crosses the Huzon River to battle Kull the Killer and foil the plans of Terra of Jerz.
-This reprint from a mid-‘60s Mighty Samson offers work from Otto Binder and Frank Thorne.
+This Bronze Age reprint of a mid-1960s Mighty Samson offers work from Otto Binder and Frank Thorne.

 READSpoiled-rich-girl-turned-newspaper-reporter Pauline Peril flies off to the jungle to interview Tartar, a woman-hating prince of chimps.
 The story is a subpar sign of the times but this comic features some fun, inspired cartooning from Jack Manning.